 How Is the Pill Taken?

-Also available is a combination pill that reduces the frequency of a woman's period by supplying a hormone pill for 12 weeks and then inactive pills for 7 days.
-This reduces the number of periods to one every 3 months instead of one every month.
+Also available is a combination pill that makes periods happen less often by supplying a hormone pill for 12 weeks and then inactive pills for 7 days.
+This reduces the number of periods to 1 every 3 months instead of 1 every month.

 Another kind of pill that may change the number of monthly periods is the low-dose progesterone pill, sometimes called the mini-pill.
 This differs from other birth control pills in that it only contains one type of hormone — progesterone — rather than a combination of estrogen and progesterone.
 It changes the cervical mucus and the lining of the uterus, and sometimes by affects ovulation.
 It may be slightly less effective than the combination pills at preventing pregnancy.

 The mini-pill is taken every day without a break.
-A girl who is taking the mini-pill may have no period at all or she may have irregular periods.
+Someone who takes the mini-pill may have no period at all or may have irregular periods.
 For the mini-pill to work, it must be taken at the same time every day, without missing any doses.

-Every type of birth control pill works best when it is taken every single day at the same time of day, regardless of whether a female is going to have sex.
+Every type of birth control pill works best when the person takes it every single day at the same time of day, regardless of whether they're going to have sex.
 This is especially important with progesterone-only pills.
-It's very important that your daughter not take anyone else's pills.
-If pills are skipped or forgotten, she is not protected against pregnancy and she will need a backup form of birth control, such as condoms, or she will need to stop having sex for a while.
+It's very important not to take anyone else's pills.
+If pills are skipped or forgotten, a person is not protected against pregnancy and will need a backup form of birth control, such as condoms, or they'll need to stop having sex for a while.

-For the first 7 days of taking the Pill, a girl should use a second form of contraception, such as condoms, to prevent pregnancy.
+For the first 7 days after someone starts taking the Pill, they should use a second form of contraception, such as condoms, to prevent pregnancy.
 After 7 days, the Pill should work alone to prevent pregnancy.
-This timing can vary based on the type of Pill and when a girl starts taking it — your daughter should talk about it with her doctor.
+This timing can vary based on the type of Pill and when someone starts taking it.
 Also, it's important to continue using condoms to protect against STDs.

 How Well Does the Pill Work?